jeffboody/libnn/readme.md

 Notable examples of classic GANs described above include Deep Convolutional GANs (DCGANs) and Progressive GANs.
+The DCGAN paper is generally credited with proposing one of the first viable GAN architectures which was achieved by incorporating a number of previously known techniques such as batch normalization, strided convolutions, ReLU activation functions and the Adam optimizer.
+The main contribution of the Progressive GAN paper is a training framework which starts at low resolution while progressively blending upscaling layers to produce a final high resolution output.
+In addition, they propose a technique to increase variation and propose alternative techniques for normalization (e.g. non-batch normalization).
+Progressive GANs also use nearest neighbor filtering for upscaling, average pooling for downscaling, 1x1 convolution to project tensors to/from RGB, the Adam optimizer, the leaky ReLU and the Wasserstein GAN objective function.

 Many of the GAN variations which have been developed fall under the category of Conditional GANs.
 Conditional GANs may